 Interval data is your electricity consumption recorded in 30 minute time intervals.
-Recording electricity consumption in shorter periods allows you to see how much electricity you consume at different times of day.
+Recording electricity consumption in shorter periods allows you to see how much electricity you consume at different times of the day.

 This can assist you in making more informed decisions about products and services, including:

 - the optimal tariff you should be on, such as a time-of use tariff or a demand tariff

 - investments in energy efficient appliances, solar power, battery energy storage.